Code of Ethics for Spiritual Directors (Revised March 2019)

-- Being sensitive to the faith traditions to which their directees belong.
+- Being aware of, and respectful to the faith traditions and spiritual communities to which their directees belong.

-- Not engaging in any proselytising that is directed towards changing the commitment of a directee to the director’s faith community.
+- Not engaging in any proselytising that is directed towards changing the commitment of a directee to the director’s spiritual community or tradition

-- Respecting the processes of corporate discernment, accountability and support offered by faith communities.
+- Respecting the processes of corporate discernment, accountability and support offered by individual spiritual communities.